TerminalGithubUser/terminalgithubuser.github.io/README.md

-I am a games programmer, desginer and VFX artist with experience in using Unity and Unreal Engine.
+I am a games programmer, designer and VFX artist with experience in using Unity and Unreal Engine.

 # Bounced Out!